PhillipFitzpatrick/Professional-Penetration-Testing/Labs/Lab 1 Configuring lab environment/1_vmware_licence.md

 > :writing_hand: If you're unable to login, then please email me from your university email account, with the subject: VMWare Licence.

-> :warning: You have until **Friday 24th Sept** to email me and claim a licence.
+> :warning: You have until **Friday 7th Oct** to email me and claim a licence.
 I wont be adding any more users after that date and you'll have to use Virtualbox.

 Once you've accessed the WebStore,